Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Introduction

 \subsection{Related Work}

-\pdfoutput=1 In addition to the works already mentioned above, the study of online auctions has received extensive attention in the literature.
-Here, we discuss existing work that is most closely related to ours and provide references to material which discusses alternative approaches in more detail.
+} Beyond the works already mentioned, there is a large literature on online auctions.
+We discuss the existing work that is most closely related to ours.
 In keeping with previous work on auctions, from now on, we will use the terms buyers and items in place of advertisers and users.

 Auctions with budget-constrained buyers have been modeled in a variety of ways, most of which is focused on second-price auctions.
-From a technical standpoint, the closest to our work is that of \cite{balseiro2015repeated} in which the authors consider randomly arriving budget-constrained buyers and study the resulting strategic interactions using the fluid mean field equilibrium technique.
-They show the existence of an equilibrium for second-price auctions, in which buyers use pacing-based strategies.
-Their model assumes a finite type space and independence of the value distributions of the buyers, as opposed to our context-based model, which allows for correlation between buyer values. \cite{gummadi2012repeated} study an MDP-based model of repeated second-price auctions with strategic budget-constrained buyers and arrive at an optimal strategy which relies on pacing. \cite{balseiro2017budget} investigate the system equilibria of various budget-management strategies in repeated second-price auctions, including pacing. \cite{conitzer2017multiplicative} study equilibrium bidding behaviour in second-price auctions where every buyer uses pacing for budget management. \cite{balseiro2019learning} study dynamics in repeated second-price auction with budget-constrained buyers, both in the adversarial and stochastic settings.
-None of the aforementioned existing work addresses strategic bidding in first-price auctions with budget-constrained buyers, where, unlike second-price auctions, bidding truthfully is not a dominant strategy in the absence of budgets.
+From a technical standpoint, the closest to our work \cite{balseiro2015repeated}, which considers randomly-arriving budget-constrained buyers in a fluid mean field setting.
+They show equilibrium existence for second-price auctions, in which buyers use pacing-based strategies.
+Their model assumes a finite type space and independence of the value distributions of the buyers, whereas our context-based model allows for correlation between buyer values.
+Several other works have also studied repeated second-price auctions with budgets under various models that are less related to ours~\citep{gummadi2012repeated,balseiro2017budget,conitzer2017multiplicative,ChenKK21,balseiro2019learning,ciocan2021tractable}.
+Beyond second-price auctions, \citet{AggarwalBM19} consider affine constraints (which include budget constraints as a special case) in multi-slot truthful auctions; they show existence of a bid-pacing equilibrium under restrictive assumptions. \citet{Babaioff0HIL21} consider a general model of non-quasi-linear buyers participating in mechanisms that are truthful for quasi-linear buyers.
+Their model also captures the case of budget constraints as a special case.
+Moreover, they too prove the existence of a pacing-based equilibrium in their model.
+None of the aforementioned existing work addresses strategic bidding in non-truthful auctions such as first-price auctions with budget-constrained buyers.